Anmoldube/MSK-Wellness-Coach/README.md

-# MSK Wellness AI Chatbot 🎮💪
+# RAG BASED MSK Wellness AI Chatbot 🎮💪

 An intelligent AI-powered chatbot that analyzes **game/sport performance data** and provides **personalized exercise recommendations** to help athletes and gamers improve their physical performance.